 Successful gardening is like a recipe.
-You need to make sure you have every single ingredient to ensure an uber-productive garden and bountiful harvest.
+You need to make sure you have every single ingredient to ensure a wonderfully productive garden and a bountiful harvest.
 As a new gardener, some lessons were easier for me to learn than others.

 What is garden crop rotation?